code-dot-org/code-dot-org/docs/lesson-plan-generation.md

 # Numbering PDFs with `numbers` option

-Both .md and .collate generated PDFs can have page numbers applied.
+Page numbers can be applied to `.collate`-generated PDFs.

-At the top of the PDF, add YAML front matter with the following variable set:
+At the top of the `.collate` file, add YAML front matter with the following variable set:

 ```
 ---